The Andy Warhol Foundation For The Visual Arts Inc

 1. Be Specific and Concrete: "Strong proposals demonstrate concrete commitment to supporting artists and enabling creative expansion" with "named participants (artists, curators, speakers, etc.)" and "realistic, experience-based language rather than aspirational claims"

-3. Provide Detailed Programming: "For a proposal to be competitive it must include an upcoming program schedule with as much detail as possible for at least nine months out from the award date.
+3. Provide Detailed Programming: "For a proposal to be competitive it must include an upcoming programme schedule with as much detail as possible for at least nine months out from the award date.
 Proposals without any upcoming information, or those that only give examples of past programming will likely not be considered."

-5. Focus on Understudied Topics: For curatorial fellowships, "strong proposals explore topics that are understudied and artists whose practices are experimental, hard to categorize, and otherwise less well known to the general public."
+5. Focus on Understudied Topics: For curatorial fellowships, "strong proposals explore topics that are understudied and artists whose practices are experimental, hard to categorise, and otherwise less well known to the general public."
 The foundation notes "it can be helpful to discuss the origin of the applicant's interest in the topic and the work undertaken to date."

 7. Detail Artist Selection: "Give as many details as possible about participating artists, including how they were selected, by whom, why, and what work will they be showing."